sibokdev/movie-service/README.md

 |                       |          |           |  200   |   Movie    | Create a Movie with the given EIDR.                          |
 |   `/movies/{eidr}`    | `DELETE` |           |  204   |            | Delete the Movie with the given EIDR.                        |

+On root folder you will find the postman exported collection MoviesChallengeCollection.postman_collection.json

 ## Local Development DB
 More easy way to get the DB up and running is to create and start a docker container with next command: